ang-zeyu/infisearch/docs/src/getting_started.md

 - You have an `<input>` element to attach a search dropdown to.
   <details>
   <summary><em>For mobile devices</em></summary>
-  A fullscreen UI will show instead when the input element is focused.<br><br>
+  <br>A fullscreen UI will show instead when the input element is focused.

-  This documentation uses an alternative interface (try the search function!), which is covered [later](./search_configuration.md#ui-mode).
+  This documentation uses an alternative user interface (try the search function!), which is covered [later](./search_configuration.md#ui-mode).
   To preview the defaults, head on over [here](./search_configuration_styling.html).
   </details>

-If you require more (e.g. indexing custom json files), have a look through here first, then head on over to the subsequent configuration pages.
+If you require more (e.g. indexing custom json files), have a quick look through here, then head on over to the subsequent configuration pages.

 ## Installing the indexer